seokjin0414/stool/README.md

 **Error Handling:**
 - All errors use unified `StoolErrorType` enum (25 variants)
+- All error messages in English for consistency
 - `unwrap()` is completely prohibited; use `?` operator or `map_err()`
 - Error messages include contextual information (user@ip, paths, etc.)
 - Error chaining with `with_message()` and `with_source()`
+- Explicit handling of recoverable errors (e.g., directory read failures)

 **Code Organization:**
 - Common logic extracted to utility functions